 Gabapentin and Lyrica have many similarities.

-That being said, they aren’t exactly the same and are often prescribed by doctors for different purposes.
+That being said, they aren’t exactly the same and are usually prescribed by doctors for different purposes.
 Below, we take a closer look at each.

-Some of the most common off-label uses for Gabapentin include:
+Some of the most common off-label uses for this prescription include:

 - Restless Leg Syndrome

 - Hot flashes

 In the case of the sleep disorder insomnia, this medication is shown to improve deep sleep and prevent frequent wake-ups in the middle of the night.

 Gabapentin is considered a safe medication in many cases and isn’t listed federally as a controlled substance.
 It may be listed as a controlled substance in certain states though.

 Some may experience side effects after trying this medication.
 Most often, these include drowsiness, dizziness, or feeling spacey.

 More rare but still possible side effects can also include: